 Highlight your perfect customers

-Think of the customers who meet all the criteria you’re looking for and search in your database if there any who have interacted with you with lots of positive comments on your business.
+Think of the customers who meet all the criteria you’re looking for and search in your database if there are any who have interacted with you with lots of positive comments on your business.

 Emphasize your USP